Napat-Osaka/AstroPortfolio/src/content/work/nested/RayTracer.md

 </div>

 ### Chasing the Light
 Based on the Ray Tracing Algorithm that revolutionized the movie industry in the 2000s and has made waves in the video game industry these last few years, I built a simple yet powerful rendering engine from scratch.
+This Ray Tracing Engine, or Path tracing to be more precise, is based on the rendering equation as described by Kajiya back in 1986, and owns much direct inspirations from the engine shown in the now legendary textbook "Physically Based Rendering" as well as a much simpler engine shown in "Ray Tracer in one weekend" series.
 By simulating the movement of photons and the interaction between them and different materials, the Ray Tracing Algorithm can create a visualization that approaches the realism of authentic photographs.
 This level of authenticity proves invaluable in the analysis of highly complex simulations, where visual clarity is of paramount importance.
 Moreover, while we are still working on UI to make the system more user-friendly, our tool is indeed already capable of running on the supercomputer without any major configurations.
 All done on a highly parallelized algorithm to take advantage of supercomputers' numerous cores (but still run on the CPU for the moment).
 This project has been praised by researchers in the field and I received a BPA award from the Japanese Society of Mechanical Engineers.

 ![alt text](/assets/RayTrace-3.jpg)